Wildboar-Software/isode/doc/isode-gen.8.md

      installed;  and  each-time activities that you perform every time the software is installed.

-     The first once-only activity is to verify that the _l_p_p_d dae- mon will be run when the machine goes multi-user.
+     The first once-only activity is to verify that the lppd dae- mon will be run when the machine goes multi-user.
 On Berke- ley UNIX systems, add these lines to the /etc/rc.local file: